 This Etsy artist designs custom mezuzot from couples’ ritual of breaking a wedding glass.

 (You could also turn the glass into candles.
 People are so creative… it’s worth checking out what Etsy makers can do with broken wedding glass!)

 8. Cork Globe / Travel Map ($85-$125)

 Like many couples I know, my husband and I love to travel and collect keepsakes and souvenirs from our adventures.
 Personally, I collect magnets from every major city or country we visit (ok, fine—maybe I am a little sentimental).
 My in-laws also take joy in documenting their travels: on the wall in their basement, they keep a gigantic world map poster.
 Using multi-colored pins, coded to identify the different members of their family, they place pins to show where each has been and where they’ve gone as a family.

-I just love that tradition, which is probably why this unique 10” Cork Globe from CB2 or UncommonGoods speaks to me.
+I just love that tradition, which is probably why this unique 10” Cork Globe from UncommonGoods speaks to me.
 Who knows, if you give this as a gift, you could be responsible for sparking a similar (and less space-consuming) tradition of their own.

 Also, not that they’d want to… but if for some reason the couple didn’t want the gift, this one is returnable.